-Figure 15: Welfare Cost: φ and τ{cc} .
+Figure 15: Welfare cost: φ and τ{cc} .
 Note: The definition of the welfare cost is the same as in eq (25) and the only difference is that now φ or τ{cc} are the changing variables rather than P. The welfare cost values of τ{cc} are the real parts of complex numbers.

-cost τ{cc} in a 3D graph.
-Except for the curve corresponding to the benchmark φ value of 0.0014, which will be discussed later, the welfare cost of the transaction cost shows an increasing trend in general for the other values of the φ .
-However, for the values of the φ between 0.0102 and 0.0452, the welfare cost of the transaction cost shows similar trends as the welfare cost of the nominal exchange rate described by the figure (9).
-For example, when φ is 0.0452, the welfare cost of the transaction cost increases from 6.0169% to 25.1878% at first till the $\tau{cc} = 0.1732$ and then decreases dramatically to 14.1332% for the further increase in the transaction cost.
-For the initial small values of φ , there is even having welfare gains, which means negative welfare cost, for the bigger values of the τ{cc} at the end of the decreasing part of the welfare cost curve.
+nominal exchange rate described in Figure (9).
+For example, when φ is 0.0452, the welfare cost of the transaction cost increases from 6.0169% to 25.1878% at first till $\tau{cc} = 0.1732$ but then decreases dramatically to 14.1332% for the further increase in the transaction cost.
+For the initial small values of φ , there is even having welfare gains, which implies negative welfare cost, for the bigger values of the τ{cc} at the end of the decreasing section of the welfare cost curve.
 What is more, the welfare cost of the transaction cost corresponding to φ larger than 0.0452 shows a steady increasing trend.
-Thus, the effect of the transaction cost on the welfare of the consumer depends on the cost of visiting the asset market and mostly it reduces the welfare.
-Since an increase in the transaction cost reduces the gross return net of transaction cost of using the private cryptocurrency, it induces the household to buy consumption goods using cryptocurrency less than before.
-It will reduce the consumption good amount that they can afford under the same income or wealth.
-What is more, the sudden decreasing trend of the welfare cost of the transaction cost for the small φ values and the bigger transaction costs is because of the relatively big increase in the flat currency balance, threshold level j^ , and decrease in the cryptocurrency balance before the dramatic turn.
+Thus, the effect of the transaction cost on the welfare of the consumer depends on the cost of visiting the asset market, and mostly it reduces the welfare.
+Since an increase in the transaction cost reduces the real rate of return net of transaction cost on the private cryptocurrency, it induces the household to buy consumption goods using cryptocurrency less than before.
+In addition, it reduces the amount of the consumption goods that they can afford under the same income or wealth.
+What is more, the sudden decreasing trend of the welfare cost of the transaction cost for the small φ values and the bigger transaction costs is because of the relatively large increase in the fiat currency balance, threshold level j^ , and decrease in the cryptocurrency balance before the dramatic turn.
 Therefore, the consumer can afford to reduce the positive welfare cost with a small amount of accumulated wealth.
 However, after the welfare cost reaches the peak, the cryptocurrency balance stays relatively flat while j^ and M decrease dramatically, which implies the household is increasing the ratio of the private cryptocurrency that pays relatively higher interest in his monetary assets.
-Therefore, the household owns more resources to increase his consumption, which will further decrease the welfare cost.
-The figures describing the corresponding changes in other core variables are given in the Appendix (6.3).
+Therefore, the household owns more resources to increase his consumption, which further decreases the welfare cost.
+Figures describing the corresponding changes in other core variables are given in Appendix (7.3).